arjanvanrees/independer-playground/README.md

 ### Codex cannot access the Figma file

-- Confirm that the Figma desktop app is open.
+- Confirm that the Figma plugin is installed and authenticated in Codex.
-- Confirm that the desktop MCP server is enabled in Dev Mode.
+- Confirm that your Figma account has access to the linked file.
-- Confirm that your coding assistant is connected to `http://127.0.0.1:3845/mcp`.
+- Paste a link to the specific frame or layer rather than only a screenshot.
-- Restart the coding assistant after adding or reconnecting the server.
+- Start a new task after installing or reconnecting the plugin.

 ### The wrong frame is used

-- Select the intended frame or layer in the Figma desktop app before prompting.
+- Right-click the intended frame or layer in Figma and choose **Copy link to selection**.
-- Confirm that only the relevant layer or frame is selected.
+- Confirm that the pasted URL identifies the intended node.
 - Use a smaller nested frame when the page is large or complex.

 ### The output looks like React or Tailwind